noct-lang/noct/spec/noct-spec.rst

 Function overloading
 ^^^^^^^^^^^^^^^^^^^^

-Function overloading in Noct works differently to most languages, instead of overloads being differentiated by the types of the parameters, they are differentiated by the name of the parameters..
+Function overloading in Noct works differently to most languages, instead of overloads being differentiated by the types of the parameters, they are differentiated by the name of the parameters.

 .. code-block::